Cristina-Sa20/Avocado-EV3/README.md

 This file contains photos of the two prototypes of our autonomous vehicle, taken from different angles, along with a brief explanation.

 ## 6.6 video

+When you open this file, you'll find some short videos and demonstration videos showing how the autonomous vehicle completes the competition rounds.
 ---

 # 7.Robot Construction